xuanyuanstar/vdif2psrfits/README.md

  * Install cfitsio and fftw library.
 The code has been used with cfitsio3410 and fftw3.3.4.;
  * Modify "Makefile.am" to specify route to the source code (where it finds the PSRFITs header template);
  * In the "vdif2psrfits/" directory, run "./bootstrap";
- * Run "./configure".
-You may need to specify links to cfitsio and fftw library manually;
+ * Run "./configure CC=mpicc".
+You may need to specify links to cfitsio and fftw library manually, e.g.:

+./configure --prefix=/home/kliu/Soft/ --with-cfitsio-lib-dir=/home/kliu/Soft/lib/ --with-cfitsio-include-dir=/home/kliu/Soft/include/ CC=mpicc

  * Run "make && make install".

-# vditf2psrfitsALMA
+# MPIvditf2psrfitsALMA
 # Dealing with ALMA VDIF output, 32 x 62.5 MHz channels
 # Usage
   -f      Observing central frequency (MHz)